I’ve taught every semester or quarter since January 2000 at either UCLA or USC. Here are the courses I’ve taught most recently.

 M.S.
-Geographic Information Science and Technology
+Geographic Information Science and Technology (USC)

 Christopher Beattie (2014) – 3D Visualization Models as a Tool for Reconstructing the Historical Landscape of the Ballona Creek Watershed (now senior imagery production technician at Google)